vatlab/vat-docs/content/Documentation/vtools Commands/export.md

 </details>

+{{% notice warning %}}
 If you compare the outputted vcf file with the original vcf file, you can notice a few differences.
 More specifically,

 1. *variant tools* removes duplicate variants from input file when it imports data.
 If your data has multiple lines for a variant (e.g. the same variant with multiple rsnames), you will only be able to export one of them.
 2. *variant tools* split variants from an input file if there are multiple alternative alleles.
 It exports variants one by one so such variants will not be combined into records that define multiple variants.
 3. Variant tools does not import phase information of genotypes and it always output variants in the format of `A/B`.

+{{% /notice %}}

-#### Specify a header
+##### Specify a header

 The `--header` option can be used to add a header to outputs.
 Although it is possible to specify a minimal header using option ` --header CHROM POS ID REF ALT QUAL FILTER INFO FORMAT`, it is useful to create a header file and send it to `vtools export` command through standard input (option `--header -`).
 The latter is preferred because vcf files usually has long headers.